aprilweilab/mrpast/docs/results.rst

 that often overly complex models (i.e., more complex than the model that generated the data) can sometimes be selected, or have an AIC score very close to the true model's.
 For these reasons, it is recommended to look at a distribution of the AIC scores over the set of bootstrap samples. mrpast contains a check to verify the bootstrap samples between two competing models are identical, because the data must be the same for a fair evaluation of the models.
-If the distributions of AIC values are indistinguishable, then often the simpler model should be preferred.
+If the distributions of AIC values are indistinguishable, then the simpler model should be preferred.

 AIC on a single result